A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach

-allowing the computation of $\Tilde{\boldsymbol{u}}'$ using Equation \ref{utildeprime}.
-Then defining the second velocity corrections as:
+Allowing the computation of $\Tilde{\boldsymbol{u}}'$ using \cref{utildeprime}.
+One defines a second velocity correction equation mirroring \cref{uprime} as follows:

-And substituting in the discretized continuity equation allows writing the second pressure correction equation:
+As $\boldsymbol{u}''$ in \cref{PISO} satisfy the continuity equation, one define also a second pressure correction equation as:

-So, the PISO algorithm makes more than the SIMPLE algorithm to add an inner loop to correct the pressure and velocity a second time.
+To sum up, what the PISO algorithm does more than the SIMPLE algorithm is to add a second inner loop to correct pressure and velocity.
 This speeds up the convergence, allowing this algorithm to be used in a transient simulation.
-More corrector steps can be created, increasing both the algorithm's convergence and computational cost.
-So, the user can choose a number of the inner loops (number of corrector steps that can be constructed) and outer loop (changing of the coefficient matrix of $\mathbf{A}$) and the source term $\boldsymbol{s}$ if present) at each time step of the simulation.
-The PIMPLE algorithm is discussed in the section in Algorithm \ref{alg:pimple}.
+Following the procedure described by \cref{1stpresscorr,PISO,2ndpresscorr} further corrections steps can be added, increasing both the algorithm's convergence and computational cost.